TheDevtop/ug/readme.md

-# uGit: Size does matter
+# Ug: Minimalist git system

+Ug is a minimalist git system with client and server components.
+The **server** is a container running SSH with a designated directory for storing the repositories.
-uGit/ug is a utility script to interact with minimalist git servers.
+The **client** is a shell script that uses SSH to manage those repositories.

 ### Install

 - Open ugit.sh.
-- Change the `UGSSH` and `UGROOT` variables.
+- Change the `UGSSH` variable.
 - Execute `$ make`.
 - Copy the file to a directory in your `PATH`.
+- Log into your container host.
+- Copy the compose.yaml file.
+- Create a file called "keys".
+- Spin the compose file up.